harryvos/harryvos.com/posts/product-managers-reduce-co2.md

 ## Share potential CO₂ savings to grow product sales

 There's a growing number of ethical consumers and businesses.
 Showing reduced CO₂ emissions could help to grow your sales or increase conversion.
-For example, [Organic Basics show how their products’ CO₂ emissions compare to similar products](https://organicbasics.com/pages/impact-index).
+For example, [Organic Basics show each products’ CO₂ emissions](https://organicbasics.com/pages/impact-index) that they offset.

 Though you should think carefully about what you compare your product to.
 Don't brag about emitting less CO₂, if you’re still far off zero emissions.
 Otherwise, you’re probably [greenwashing](https://en.wikipedia.org/wiki/Greenwashing).